bossworkshop/boss-ppsn-2024/call.md

 - Test problems for surrogate-assisted evolutionary optimisation
 - Performance improvement techniques in surrogate-assisted evolutionary computation
 - Performance assessment of surrogate-assisted evolutionary algorithms

+**NOTE** - Submissions will not be published in the conference proceedings unless already accepted through the conference submission process.